 - Empty Milk bottles for the children in the toddler room. (unless breast milk or alternative formula to s26 which then must be handed over to the educator in the room and the bottle handover form signed on a day to day basis.)

 - Ventolin and Epipen must either be left in the child’s room or brought every day of the child’s attendance.
 If your child does not have their Ventolin or epipen with them, they will not be permitted to stay.
-You must check your child’s medication has not expired or run out at the start of every month.
-You must sign a medication check sheet stating that you have checked this.

-- Other Medication (must be handed to the office and the medication record filled out.
-We will not administer medication that has not previously been administered)
+- Other Medication must be handed to the office and the medication record filled out.
+(We will not administer medication that has not previously been administered)

 - Nappy rash cream- if your child has nappy rash cream you are to fill out a long term medication form giving permission for the educators to apply nappy rash cream when required.
 The centre does not supply cream due to health reasons.

-Rain coats and gumboots for rainy days.
+Raincoats and gumboots for rainy days.

 Yes, the sun smart website is checked daily and if the UV rays are above 3, sunscreen is applied every two hours and hats are to be worn.
 If the UV is above 3 and your child has no hat, they are to play in the shade for the day.
 Alternative sunscreen can be brought in and left at the centre if your child is sensitive to the centre sunscreen.